 Key Features

-• Dynamic saturation system: Upward compression for adding character to quiet signals
+- •Dynamic saturation system: Behaves like upward compression for adding character to quiet signals

 2. Getting Started